Flash proxy: Implementation

 A free software implementation of flash proxies is available.
-It uses JavaScript, WebSocket, and a Python implementation of the obfsproxy protocol, and was crafted by the Security Project in Computer Security at Stanford University.
+It uses JavaScript, WebSocket, and a Python implementation of the obfsproxy protocol, and was crafted in the Research Project in Computer Security course at Stanford University in 2011.
 This work was supported by the Defense Advanced Research Project Agency (DARPA) and the Space and Naval Warfare Systems Center Pacific under Contract No. N66001-11-C-4022.